NoxOrg/Nox.Reference/README.md

 ```

 ## How to transform input data to an entity.
--   Create an automapper profile and setup a mapping
+-   Create an [Automapper](https://automapper.org/) profile and set up a mapping

 ```
  internal class CurrencyMapping : Profile
 ```

-- For a complex scenario like resolving related entities or just using DI during the transformation use the following approach:
+- For a complex scenario like resolving related entities or just using dependency injection during the transformation use the approach outlined in the example below:
- For example

 ```
 CreateMap<string, Country>().ConvertUsing<CountrySingleMapping>();